jenschr/Marlin/README.md

 About this fork
 ===============
-This fork is setup to work with the Mendel-based design illustrated here http://forum.makeblock.cc/t/3d-printer-build-log/537/ that is based on Makeblock aluminium extrusions, Megatronics 2 electronics and the e3D all metal hotend.
-As this is to be my main printer, I'll update this against Erik's original branch (as required).
+This fork is setup to work with the BAM 3D printer (Big Alu Mendel) http://reprap.org/wiki/BAM that is based on Makeblock aluminium extrusions, Megatronics 2 electronics and the Hexagon all metal hotend.
+I'll update this fork against Erik's original branch (as required).

 Quick Information
 ===================